 How Do Mountain Gorillas Feed?
 What do mountain gorillas feed on?

-When it comes to feeding, gorillas are some of the best strict dietitians you can ever find in the animalia kingdom given the fact these gorillas follow a strict diet which consists of large quantities of flowers, leaves, fruit, and bamboo roots, shoots vines, shrub.
-The Adults can consume up to 75 pounds each day and due to the fact that gorillas receive a large quantity of water from its diet, they rarely take water.
+When it comes to feeding, gorillas are some of the best strict dietitians you can ever find in the animal kingdom given the fact these gorillas follow a strict diet which consists of large quantities of flowers, leaves, fruit, and bamboo roots, shoots vines, shrub.
+Adults can consume up to 75 pounds each day and due to the fact that gorillas receive a large quantity of water from their diet, they rarely take water.

 When Are Gorillas Active?

-In case you’re planning for a visit to the gorilla lands in Uganda, your encounter with the gorillas will be only scheduled during day time given the fact that these gorillas are diurnal animals who are mainly active between 6:00am to 7:00pm local time.
+In case you’re planning for a visit to the gorilla lands in Uganda, your encounter with the gorillas will be only scheduled during daytime given the fact that these gorillas are diurnal animals who are mainly active between 6:00 am to 7:00 pm local time.
 During daytime these gorillas spend about 30% of their time exploring the tropical paradise looking for food, about another 30% feeding and the remaining 40% is spent taking a break from their busy schedule.
-In the evening, these gorillas will look for a nice spot to spend a night in and will build their nests using soft tree branches and leaves to finally close off the day with a good night sleep.
+In the evening, these gorillas will look for a nice spot to spend a night in and will build their nests using soft tree branches and leaves to finally close off the day with a good night’s sleep.